 Don't depend on someone else for your Christmas enjoyment.
 Just like we're not supposed to depend on someone else for our happiness (we instead go to Jesus), we shouldn't depend on someone else for our enjoyment with the Christmas season.
-Just like my two other points mentioned enjoying the season for yourself, there is another aspect we should be doing.
-That is to really bring Jesus into our season.
-Yes we have our nativity scenes, we read Luke 2, do the whole advent thing and what not, but we really need to get back with Jesus.
+Just like my first point mentioned enjoying the season for yourself, there is another aspect I want to make sure I do... that is to really bring Jesus into the season.
+Yes we have our nativity scenes, we read Luke 2, do the whole advent thing and what not, but I really want to use this season to get back with Jesus.
 During the year I spend a lot of time studying and reading about being a homemaker and things that I need improvement on (anger, prayer life, patience, etc) that sometimes I forget the whole reason WHY I need to change and sometimes I even forget that Jesus loved me so much that he died for me.
 I think Christmas time should be a regular renewal of our love and closeness to Jesus.
 This is even more true if Christmas brings you pain.
-If you lost a loved one and this time of the year really gets you down, you need to dig into Jesus more than you normally do.
+If you lost a loved one and this time of the year really gets you down, you would benefit to dig into Jesus more than you normally do.

 I found this AWESOME reading plan that I'm putting in my Christmas binder to do each year.
 It is called "30 Days with Jesus."
 It's a reading plan that goes through the life of Jesus and everything He did and said.

 And my last point...